qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 |qg| Server is an open source WMS 1.3, WFS 1.0.0 and WCS 1 1.1.1 implementation that,
 in addition, implements advanced cartographic features for thematic mapping.
 The |qg| Server is a FastCGI/CGI (Common Gateway Interface) application written in C++ that works together with a web server (e.g., Apache, Lighttpd).
+It has Python plugin support allowing for fast and efficient development and deployment of new features.
 It is funded by the EU projects Orchestra, Sany and the city of Uster in Switzerland.

 .. index:: SLD, SLD/SE
 .. index:: QGIS_Server, FastCGI, CGI, Common_Gateway_Interface